PlaceBasedCarbonCalculator/VectorTiles/README.md

 **[tilemaker](https://github.com/systemed/tilemaker)** (optional)

-If you wish to generate your own basemap tiles.
+If you wish to generate your own basemap tiles form the OpenStreetMap

 **[openmaptiles](https://github.com/openmaptiles/openmaptiles)**
 (optional)

-Alterative way to make your own basemap tiles.
-Alteritvily you can download premade tiles which may be free or may require a one-off payment. openmaptiles is available for Windows, Mac, and Linux (see below).
+Alternative way to make your own basemap tiles.
+Alternativly you can download pre-made tiles which may be free or may require a one-off payment. openmaptiles is available for Windows, Mac, and Linux (see below).